Clubs and UEFA agree to drop August friendlies

 "I sincerely thank UEFA, in particular UEFA President (Michel) Platini, on behalf of all European clubs and look forward to our continued cooperation.
 This is once more a proof that in the European football family solutions can be found in a cooperative and fair way."

-However, the German said problems remained with FIFA, adding: "Unfortunately, discussions with the FIFA president have failed to lead to a satisfactory outcome which takes account of the clubs' demands."
+However, the German said problems remained with FIFA: "Unfortunately, discussions with the FIFA president have failed to lead to a satisfactory outcome which takes account of the clubs' demands."

-In a statement, world soccer's governing body replied: "FIFA is surprised by recent comments made by ECA stating that they are not satisfied with their discussions with football's world governing body regarding topics of interest to the European clubs, including the international match calendar.

-"ECA representatives are in fact members of several FIFA committees and are always invited to take part in the discussions on such topics, together with representatives from clubs of other confederations."

-"FIFA remains, as always, willing to discuss with ECA on these topics, as it does with all other stakeholders in the world football community.

-"Finally, FIFA would like to recall that the international dates and the international match calendar have to be applied on a worldwide basis and that this calendar is ultimately regulated by FIFA, as football's world governing body."

-The new Memorandum, starting on June 1 and running until May 30 2018, also includes a new clause allowing clubs a "referral right" on all decisions affecting club football.
+The new Memorandum starts on June 1 and runs until May 30 2018 and also includes a new clause with clubs having a "Referral Right" on all decisions affecting club football.

-No decision relating to club football would be taken without the consent of the clubs, both sides agreed.
+No decision relating to club football will be taken without the consent of the clubs, both sides agreed.

 PARIS Rafa Nadal paid tribute to his uncle and coach Toni after winning a record-extending 10th French Open title on Sunday.